patrickmmartin/pith-writings/dao_of_scratch/article.md

 ## Don't worry: it's not like "coding"
 http://worrydream.com/MeanwhileAtCodeOrg/
-TODO(PMM)
+TODO(PMM) elaborate

 # Suitability for classroom and distributed teaching
-  `Good Point PPPP: Scratch supports multiple sessions on the same account and concurrent work` Given each project has a thumbnail: `Good Point QQQQ: all projects have a thumbnail` it's very easy for a supervisor to see what they're up to, even in the corners of the classroom, and even allows the supervisor to investigate and debug a project if needs be.
+  `Good Point PPPP: Scratch supports multiple sessions on the same account and concurrent work on different projects` This is one setup I can advocate: given each project has a thumbnail in the account's list of projects: `Good Point QQQQ: all projects have a thumbnail` it's very easy for a supervisor to see what individuals are up to.
+This also allows the supervisor to investigate and debug a project remotely if needs be.

 ## Teachable Moments 1:  "Big chunks of blocks" vs. Message Passing
 When did you, dear reader, love to learn message passing as a style?
 In the Scratch environment, it seems to be a few months from a standing start.
 Very quickly, the users seem to grasp that giant chunks of nested blocks and variables can be replaced by sending the appropriate message to be hanlded by a smaller chunk of code blocks.